Fintech Disruption means new players & new rules

 That’s the effect of FinTech disruption on more traditional players, an effect which means that FinTech innovation is no longer a minority in the financial services industry — it’s set to become the new market standard.
 Let’s take a closer look at the shapes these new practices are taking, before diving into what banks and other traditional financial institutions can do to stay competitive, as FinTech disruption turns their sector into a rapidly-changing one.

 The customer-facing revolution in financial services

-Though the core idea behind the current wave of FinTech disruption – providing competition to financial institutions from non-banks is nothing new, what’s changed is the way that competition today uses technology to build services aimed at rapidly evolving consumer preferences.
+Though the core idea behind the current wave of FinTech disruption – providing competition to financial institutions from non-banks – is in itself nothing new, what’s changed is the way that competition today uses technology to build services aimed at rapidly evolving consumer preferences.
 The core FinTech players have developed products that prioritize speed, flexibility, and transparency, all of which are in high demand in the mobile era.

 Unlike banks, who are burdened by compliance and legacy systems, FinTech can focus entirely on user experience.

 Companies like Stripe and TransferWise, for example, have stepped up to provide a set of open, inexpensive, and highly successful payment services in a market where mobile payments are the new norm.
 In the world of banking, startups like N26 and Monese have fundamentally reconfigured our understanding of what bank accounts can be, with their particular brand of FinTech disruption allowing users to open accounts without an address, credit history, or exchange rate fees.

 Traditional investment practices are also facing crises on their end, as companies like ScalableCapital and Kreditech offer new possibilities for diversifying stock portfolios and managing risk, all while opening the market to customers previously restricted by the hefty fees banks charge for access to trading platforms.
-Let’s not forget InsurTech startups like Oscar and Lemonade, who have provided their own take on FinTech disruption, and a different set of challenges to incumbents with fast, affordable, customer-facing alternatives for health and home insurance, respectively.
+Let’s not forget InsurTech startups like Oscar and Lemonadeeither – these companies have provided their own take on FinTech disruption, and a different set of challenges to incumbents with fast, affordable, customer-facing alternatives for health and home insurance, respectively.